tyaq/CarND-Traffic-Sign-Classifier-Project/README.md

 The first three images(Turn Left,Stop, Go Straight or Right) should all be pretty easy to classify because they are taken face on and in the day time.

-However the third image(No Parking on Right) should be difficult to classify because this sign is no where in our data set.
+However the fourth image(No Parking on Right) should be difficult to classify because this sign is no where in our data set.
 I threw it in because it is a real sign in Germany and I wanted to see if the net prioritizes the arrow, cross, or round shape.

-Also, the fourth image(Right of Way Ahead) might be difficult because the picture was taken in a shadow.
+Also, the fifth image(Right of Way Ahead) might be difficult because the picture was taken in a shadow.
 However our preprocessing should solve that problem.

 The sixth image(Speed Limit 30km/h) might be difficult because in this city speed limit signs are posted on rectangles, not circles like in our data set.